crisjumbo/crisjumbo-components/README.md

 The build is minified and the filenames include the hashes.\
 Ready to be deployed!

+## Warnings & Errors
+> publish.yml file, the usage in a step of "::set-output" it is going\
+ to be depracated.
+Use file enviroments instead.

 ## Authors & License

 [Cris Jumbo](https://github.com/crisjumbo)